Zerubabel-J/Ticketing-System/README.md

 Check out the deployed project here:
 👉 https://ticketing-system-beta.vercel.app/

+## Credentials for Testing

+You can use the following credentials to log in and test the system:

+1. User Account
+   Username: User
+   Password: 123456

+2. Admin Account
+   Username: Admin
+   Password: 123456

+3. Sign Up
+   You can also create a new user account by signing up.
+However, new users will have the User role by default.
+To access admin features, use the admin credentials provided above.

 # Installation

 Run the following command to install all required dependencies for both the front-end and back-end: